jharemza/jharemza.github.io/collections/_code_days/code_day5.md

 -------------------

 Well ..
-I 99% finished my collections, but at this point I want to start building.
-The layout and then I can tweek the rest of the collections.
+I 99% finished my collections, but at this point I want to start building the layout and then I can tweek the rest of the collections.
 I've also been making a few tweaks to this website overall.